CurtRod/SimpleEVSE-WiFi/README.md

 # SimpleEVSE-WiFi

 SimpleEVSE-WiFi brings WiFi functionality to your SimpleEVSE WB to control your Charging Station very easy.
-It uses an ESP8266 for communicate with SimpleEVSE via ModBus and offers a Webinterface to control it.
+It uses an ESP8266 for communicate with SimpleEVSE WB via ModBus and offers a Webinterface to control it.
 Optional there is a possibility to connect an impulse meter via S0 and an RC522 RFID reader to detect valid RFID tags.

 ## Preview